nrfconnect/sdk-nrf/doc/nrf/libraries/networking/aws_iot.rst

 AWS FOTA
 ========

-The library automatically includes and enables support for FOTA using the :ref:`lib_aws_fota` library.
+The library supports FOTA using the :ref:`lib_aws_fota` library.
+This library can be enabled by setting the :kconfig:option:`CONFIG_AWS_FOTA` Kconfig option.
 To create a FOTA job, refer to the :ref:`lib_aws_fota` documentation.

 API documentation